 NOTE:

-Generally, I use a mixture of all-purpose and oat flour or all-purpose and spelt flour.
-Sometimes, however, I use only spelt flour, which can cause the crepes to be too fragile and tear.
+I often use a mix of all-purpose and oat or spelt flour.
+Using only spelt flour can make the crepes more fragile and prone to tearing.

 How to make classic crepes

-1/ In a large bowl, mix together milk, eggs, flour, salt, and sugar (optional).
-The batter should be runny and spread smoothly on the pan.
-Add more milk if necessary.
+- In a large bowl, mix milk, eggs, flour, salt, and sugar (if using).
+The batter should be smooth and runny.
+Add more milk if needed.

-2/ Heat a non-stick pan and brush it with oil if needed.
-Use a silicone brush if you have one.
+- Heat a non-stick pan and lightly brush with oil if necessary.
+A silicone brush works best.

-4/ Put the pan back on the hob and cook until the edges are golden.
-Flip with a silicone spatula or flip it over.
+- Return the pan to the hob and cook until the edges are golden.
+Flip with a silicone spatula or by hand.
+Cook the other side for about 30 seconds.
 Watch this video to learn how to flip a crepe.
-Cook for 30 sec.

 NOTE: